elijahcroft/elijahcroft/README.md

 - Utilizes OpenAI APIs for conversational capabilities.
 - Built and hosted on a personal Arch Linux server.

-### 🛠 Rust ASCII Terminal Display
+### 🛠 SafeSubstance.org
-- Focused on minimizing data costs.
+- Focused on minimizing layers of friction to important drug information.
-- Gave me a deep understanding of Linux OS operations and efficiency.
+- Made a safe space for peers to practice harm reduction without judgemenr.
+- l
+- Collaborated with other harm reduction orgs to be as helpful as possible.

 ---